 All I did next was paint two layers of the Jackfruit, letting it cure between coats and then for some added fun.

 I realize that most prairie homes had extremely basic furniture and this chest makeover is by no means to replicate it,.
 However, it is meant to give the feeling of simplicity.
 To create that feel, I did some hand-painting that I thoroughly enjoy to give it that extra touch.

 The next step for my vintage chest makeover was to add these fantastic pulls by Rustic Brands.
 Aren’t they cool?

 Last, I use a bit of sandpaper to distress those waxed surfaces and edges, and then apply my hand-rubbed wax.
 Take a peek at my finished results.

-The color was perfect for my vision and I had such fun praying, reflecting, and dreaming while working on this piece.
+The color is perfect for my vision.
+I had such fun praying, reflecting, and dreaming while working on this piece.